 Many adults are hesitant to get full braces because they’re worried they will look like a teenager again . . . luckily there are esthetic options that help you get your teeth and bite fixed without the metal mouth.

 One popular option is to get clear braces on the top teeth and metal braces on the bottom.
-Most don’t show their lower teeth when they smile and getting clear upper braces makes it so you can get your perfect smile with a more transparent and cosmetic look.
+Most don’t people show their lower teeth when they smile and getting clear upper braces makes it so that you can get a perfect smile with a more transparent and cosmetic look.

 Alternative #2 - Invisalign